hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-21-[maths] Rep theory: intuition clusters.md

 * **Theorem**: if $$W$$ is a subrep, there is a complementary subrep $$U$$ such that $$V = U \oplus W$$.
     * This will follow from existence of G-invariant inner product (see below).
 * So Maschke means that we have complete reducibility: we can always decompose a representation as a direct sum of irreducible reps.
+* <font color = 'red'> Subrep is subspace that's also rep; irreps are primitive, indivisible; every subrep part of a direct sum decomposition into irreps

 #### G-linear maps

 * **Def**: given $$(\rho, V), (\rho', W)$$ are reps of $$G$$, a G-linear map is a linear map $$\phi : V \to W$$ such that $$\phi \circ \rho(g) = \rho'(g) \circ \phi$$ for all $$g \in G$$.